New exam: AWS Certified SysOps Administrator - Associate (SOA-C02)

-We are announcing updates to the AWS Certified SysOps Administrator - Associate exam to account for the rapid pace of innovation on the AWS platform and the latest best practices for the SysOps administrator role.
+We are making updates to the AWS Certified SysOps Administrator - Associate exam to account for the rapid pace of innovation on the AWS platform and the latest best practices for the SysOps administrator role.
 For the first time, exams may include a combination of multiple choice, multiple response, and exam lab items.
-Candidates who complete exam labs will be demonstrating skills relevant to a SysOps administrator role by building solutions with the AWS Console and AWS CLI.
+When you complete exam labs, you will be demonstrating skills relevant to a SysOps administrator role by building solutions with the AWS Management Console and AWS CLI.

 You can view an updated description of what to expect in the exam guide.
 To help you prepare, the outline includes the test domains, the weight of each domain, and detailed learning objectives with example AWS services.